 About the Book: Ruth Soukup, creator of the blog Living Well, Spending Less and Elite Blog Academy, wrote this book so you know it is filled with helpful information.
 Ruth Soukup is a seven-figure blogger and she teaches her strategies on how to blog for profit in this book.

 Why You Should Read It: Do you want to have a profitable blogging career?
 Then you should read this book about blogging.
 She covers a variety of ways you can make money, including passive income through affiliate marketing and active income through sponsored posts.
-Ruth covers many of the topics that she discusses in Elite Blog Academy.
-If you want to learn more about Elite Blog Academy, you can check it out here.

 14. Everything is Figureoutable by Marie Forleo